 A mother’s determination to help her children rise above poverty and discrimination are at the forefront of this remarkable true story.
 Politics aside, this story of tough love, hard work and discipline is amazing!

 What movies about real life heroes would you recommend?
+I’ll be adding to this series and would love to include your favorites!

 Share them in the comments!